Your cart is currently empty!

 Is the price right?

-If you don’t know how many of those clicks convert into customers, then you have no idea whether 125 clicks a month will bring you any additional income at all.
+If our client doesn’t know how many of those clicks convert into customers, then he has no idea whether 125 clicks a month will bring him any additional income at all.
+It’s essential to know your conversion rate at each point in the funnel.
+Without that information, he can’t determine the ROI of signing up for another year with the advertising company.

 by